-The Kingston Canadian Film Festival is excited to be an official partner on the 2020 Telefilm Canada Talent to Watch Program.
-Filmmakers who have exhibited a short film at KCFF in the past five years are invited to apply to compete for up to a $125,000 contribution towards creating their first-feature film or narrative-based web project.
-The Kingston Film Office further commits an additional $10,000 towards any successful Talent to Watch production shot in Kingston.
+The Kingston Canadian Film Festival is excited to be a designated industry partner on the 2021 Telefilm Canada Talent to Watch Program.
+Filmmakers who have exhibited a short film at KCFF in the past 5 years are invited to apply to compete for up to a $150,000 contribution towards creating their first feature-length film.

 Telefilm will aim to support a balanced portfolio of projects reflecting a variety of genres, regions across the country, and different viewpoints.
 Telefilm will, for projects of equal quality, prioritize projects whose key creatives (director and/or writer and/or producer) reflect the diversity of the country in terms of gender, Indigenous communities or cultural diversity.

-The Kingston Canadian Film Festival also commits to exhibiting final Talent to Watch projects at their festival.
+The Kingston Canadian Film Festival also commits to exhibiting the completed film at their festival.

-If you have made a short film that was exhibited at the Kingston Canadian Film Festival within the past 5 years, meet the requirements outlined above and are interested in applying through KCFF, please contact email@example.com to confirm your intention to submit.
+If you have exhibited a short film at the Kingston Canadian Film Festival in the past 5 years, meet the requirements outlined above and are interested in applying through KCFF, please contact email@example.com to confirm your intention to submit.

-KCFF’s support decision will be publicly announced at the 20th Kingston Canadian Film Festival
+KCFF’s support decisions were be publicly announced at the 20th Kingston Canadian Film Festival

-KCFF Supported Project Submission to Telefilm: March 20
+KCFF’s Supported Project Submission to Telefilm: March 23, 2020

 Please see Page 5 of the Talent to Watch Guidelines for a list of the elements that will be required for submission of recommended projects.